RAVE: Residual Vector Embedding for CLIP-Guided Backlit Image Enhancement: Methodology

 First, learned prompts $T_p$ and $T_n$ are fine-tuned to provide better guidance for fine-tuning the image enhancement model.
 A margin ranking loss is used to update the prompts based on images given by the current enhancement model:

 where $S(I)$ is a negative similarity score between the prompt pair and an image defined as:

-Here $m_0 \in [0, 1]$ is the margin between the score of well-lit or enhanced results and the backlit images in the CLIP embedding space; $m_1 \in [0, 1]$ is the margin between the score of the enhanced results and the well-lit images in the CLIP embedding space; $m_2 \in [0, 1]$ is the margin between the newly enhanced results $I_t$ and previously enhanced results $I_{t-1}$.
+Here $m_0 \in [0, 1]$ is the margin between the score of well-lit or enhanced result and the backlit image in the CLIP embedding space; $m_1 \in [0, 1]$ is the margin between the score of the enhanced result and the well-lit image in the CLIP embedding space; $m_2 \in [0, 1]$ is the margin between the newly enhanced result $I_t$ and previously enhanced result $I_{t-1}$.

 After that, a stage of enhancement model fine-tuning is performed.
 This follows the same process as initial enhancement model training described above.
 The process of prompt refinement and enhancement tuning is repeated several times until satisfactory results are obtained.